 Volunteers form the backbone of CAC.
-It is only due to their commitment and dedication that we are able to do all the work we do.
-We use volunteers throughout the organization, both as a part of our peer review process, and as members of the committees charged with helping us determine the direction of our organization and standards.
+It is only due to their commitment and dedication that we can do the work we do.
+Volunteers work with CAC throughout the organization, both as a part of our peer review process and as members of the committees that help us determine the direction of our organization and standards.

-If you are interested in becoming a volunteer for CAC, there are a number of ways to get involved:
+If you are interested in becoming a volunteer for CAC, there are several ways to get involved:

-CAC uses a peer review process to accredit organizations, which means engaging individuals who work or have worked in the field and understand the needs of the persons served in a given service context.
-The first level of volunteering for the review process is to become a reviewer.
+CAC uses a peer review process to accredit organizations, which means engaging individuals who work or have worked in the field and understand the needs of the persons served in a service context.
+The first level of volunteering for the review process is to become a Reviewer.

 - Gaining insight into how different programs are run